codemacabre/codemacabre-com/src/writing/dags-in-d3.md

 So far, our HTML page is blank, apart from an empty SVG of undefined size.
 Let's use D3 to edit this SVG.

 First, we want to `select` the SVG element, then modify some attributes.
+At the top of our empty `<script>` tag, add the following:

 ```js
 const svg = d3.select('#graph')